 In tax crime cases, the multi-tiered review and approval process can work to your advantage.
 There are a number of different opportunities available to taxpayers and their counsel to counter a federal criminal case before it ever reaches a grand jury for indictment.
 At each stage, your lawyer will have the opportunity to meet with government attorneys and convince them to decline prosecution of your case.

 If the government has a strong case against you, it is unlikely that you will be successful in avoiding prosecution.
 However, many times experienced counsel can convince the IRS or the Department of Justice Tax Division that the taxpayer made serious mistakes but did not intentionally engage in criminal conduct.
 And in a criminal tax case, your attorney will have a number of opportunities to convince the government to decline prosecution prior to referral to the grand jury.

 Call Us Before You Talk With The IRS

 Penalties for tax evasion can include prison time.
-If you know or suspect that you are or will be the subject of an IRS criminal investigation, get legal counsel as soon as possible.
+If you know or suspect that you are or will be the subject of an IRS criminal investigation, you must get legal counsel as soon as possible.

 Contact the dual-licensed attorney-CPAs and tax attorneys at the law firm of Daniel Rosefelt & Associates, LLC, Attorney & CPA at (301) 656-4424 or reach out by completing our ten-second contact form to know your real options.
 We serve clients in the U.S. and around the world from our offices in Bethesda, Maryland.